Kholodnyi Yar

 Flora Ecosystems

-The dominant vegetation is mature oak-hornbeam forest with pedunculate oaks exceeding 300 years of age forming the canopy alongside common hornbeam, linden, and ash.
-The understory features hazel, spindle tree, and dogwood, while the herb layer supports spring ephemeral communities including carpets of wood anemone, hepatica, and corydalis.
+The dominant vegetation is mature oak forest with pedunculate oaks exceeding 300 years of age forming the canopy; oak plantations cover 81% of the park's 6,833-hectare area.
+[1] The understory features hornbeam, hazel, spindle tree, and dogwood, while the herb layer supports spring ephemeral communities including carpets of wood anemone, hepatica, and corydalis.
 Deep ravines shelter moisture-loving species including hart's tongue fern, while south-facing slopes support xerothermic grassland patches with steppe elements.
 Over 600 plant species have been documented within the park.

 Geology